 Becoming a Council Member

-To nominate to become a Council Member (whether that be the Mayor or a Councillor) you must:
+To nominate to become a Council Member (Mayor or Councillor) you must:

-- Not be disqualified from being an Council Member under a provision of the Local Government Act 1995;
+- not be disqualified from being a Council Member under a provision of the Local Government Act 1995;

-- If you are a current Council Member, have a term that ends on Election Day, unless you are standing for Mayor.
+- have a term that ends on Election Day unless you are standing for Mayor if you are a current Council Member

 Nominations are to be finalised and lodged in person with the City’s Returning Officer, who is responsible for the local government elections once the nomination period opens.

-For more information, and to take the induction please click below:
+For more information, and to complete the induction please click below:

 Candidates in local government elections have legislative obligations for the disclosure of gifts leading up to the local government elections.
 The Local Government (Elections) Regulations 1997 requires both candidates and donors to make disclosures of gifts given to candidates during the specified disclosure period.